 Throughout this process, she can be posting links to the various places her article is located on her Facebook and Twitter pages.

 She shouldn’t forget Old World media either.
 She should also submit her new content to trade print publications.

-Easy Web Tip #175: New content in the form of a well-written helpful web article can really be a workhorse to help your business grow.
+Easy Web Tip #175: New content in the form of a well-written helpful web article can really be a workhorse for SEO and other matters to help your business grow.